eliacharfe/deepdaily/README.md

 - Choose your level: beginner, intermediate, or advanced
 - Follow one lesson per day with clear progression
 - Get curated resources for each day
-- Ask AI questions about the lesson you’re currently studying
 - Track progress and resume where you left off
 - 💬 **Lesson Q&A**
   - Ask questions about the lesson of the current day